 Film Locations in Covent Garden

-Lights, camera, actions!
+Lights, camera, action!
 From classic movies to blockbuster franchises, Covent Garden has been the backdrop of some of your favourite flicks.

 Harry Potter and the Philosopher's Stone (2001)